Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - UG/PG students and working professionals represent an underutilised talent pool for school-level AI education.

-- The Centre for Intelligent Robotics (CIR), IIIT Allahabad, provides world-class laboratory infrastructure and research oversight to validate all technical content.
+- CIR, IIIT Allahabad, provides world-class laboratory infrastructure and research oversight to validate all technical content.

 2.2 Alignment with National Priorities